 Houston has had only 15 measurable snowfalls since 1939.
 These mild winters ensure that outdoor activities can be enjoyed year-round.
 Prepare for blue skies and head to one of Houston’s great parks and enjoy!

 When you drop your kids off at school, know Houston is a top education destination.
 Based on student performance indicators, the state of Texas has rated 57 percent of HISD schools as either Exemplary or Recognized.

-Also a leader in higher education, last year more than 375,500 students were enrolled in higher education in the Houston area, and more than 67,800 degrees and certificates were awarded during the 2012-2013 academic year.
+Also a leader in higher education, last year more than 403,300 students were enrolled in higher education in the Houston area and more than 71,700 degrees and certificates were awarded for the 2013-2014 academic year.

 When you or your family needs care, there is no better place to be than Houston.
 The Houston metro area has long been known for its first-rate health care system, with many Houston area hospitals consistently ranking among the nation’s top institutions.